Maintenance of lacquered wooden floors

 INDOOR CLIMATE

-Junckers HP Commercial carries the indoor climate label.
+Junckers HT700 Floor Lacquer carries the indoor climate label.

 An indoor climate labelled product has undergone extensive testing for degassing and odour, ensuring there are no chemicals in the lacquers which negatively affect the air quality in your home.